 For Type-C Sports Gaming Proprietor Licenses, Elys Gameboard Technologies no longer has the field to itself.
 Green Bear Gaming Development, Intralot and Skybox Sports Network have also applied for Type-C licenses.
 These licenses are reserved for operations with self-service terminals, who have D-class liquor licenses.

 Additions to the Mobile Management Service Provider (MMSP) list are William Hill, Seminole Hard Rock Digital, Ohio Betfred Sports, Bet365, PlayUp Interactive, Superbook Ohio, Tipico Ohio,, Instabet, Parx Interactive Ohio, Underdog Sports Wagering, Out the Gate, Gamewise, and Bally’s Interactive.

 The Management Service Provider (MSP) list adds William Hill, Seminole Hard Rock Digital, BetRivers Ohio, Superbook Ohio, Out the Gate, Parx Interactive Ohio, Bally’s Interactive, PointsBet Ohio, and Barstool.

 If you want a simple chart for where Ohio is right now, according to the Ohio Casino Control Commission:

 The window for applications from Type C sports gaming hosts and second designated MMSPs opened July 15 and will stay open until Aug.
 15.

 On June 1, the Ohio Casino Control Commission (OCCC) announced there would be a universal start date of Jan.
 1, 2023.
 The state also provided clarity on the timeline for launching sports betting, including the licensing dates.

-The OCC wanted all Ohio sports betting apps to be ready at the same time.
-Those that didn’t apply for licenses by Friday, can still submit application, but won’t be guaranteed the Jan.
+The OCC wanted all sportsbook apps in Ohio to be ready at the same time.
+Those that didn’t apply for licenses by Friday, can still submit applications, but won’t be guaranteed the Jan.
 1 launch date.